Adapting to Chronic Illness

 It may feel as though all the bits and pieces of your life have been thrown into a jar, shaken up, and then dumped back out for you to put back together again.
 It's okay.
 Once you get it all sorted out you will be just fine.
 The adjustment period will help you to understand your new needs, capabilities, and goals.
 Being disabled you will still have interests and priorities that you set out for yourself but now they just may be a little different from what your previous ambitions were.

 You may experience a period of grief as you adjust.
 A fellow in one of my support groups described this situation ideally.
-He said that things are not all that bad once you get used to the new you and this turned turned out to be all too true.
+He said that things are not all that bad once you get used to the new you and this turned turned out to be very true.

 Frustration, anger, and grief are all very normal emotions people experience when we suffer a loss.
 Allow yourself time to grieve for what you have lost but do not stay focused on what you no longer have.
 You may be a bit different now but you are still you.
 It is important to let go of the past and allow yourself to become who you now are.